alexwang19/sysdig-scripts/events_filter/README.md

 * --cluster-names - list of clusters to filter events on ex: "mycluster1,cluster2"
 * --time-duration - time duration in minutes ex: 10

-NOTE: Use cluster-name-contains-pattern or cluster-names to avoid conflict
+NOTE: Use cluster-name-contains-pattern OR cluster-names to avoid conflict

 # JQ to parse data